 - Be sure the washer feet are in firm contact with the floor.
 Washing machines have adjustable, front leveling legs with a lock nut.
 You should adjust each leg to the proper height and then tighten the lock nut up against the body of the machine to keep the leg from rotating.
 After adjusting each leg, lean against the machine and make sure that you feel no movement.
 Some machines have the same type of legs in the rear that should be adjusted, but most machines have “self-adjusting” rear legs.
 These legs are set by tilting the entire machine forward onto its front legs with the rear legs about 3 inches off the floor and then setting the machine back down.
 The legs should adjust automatically.

 If your washer is leaking water, it doesn’t automatically mean you need a major repair.
 Leaking water could happen due to simple issues such as:

-- Check to see that your machine is balanced and make sure that the washer basket is not out of alignment causing water to spill out.
+- Check to see that your machine is balanced, and make sure the washer basket is not out of alignment.